 Description: An in-depth study of the law of partnerships, corporations, and limited liability entities.
 An analysis will be made of the creation of the partnership as well as its termination.
 New York State corporate requirements will be analyzed with a view of the creation and termination of the corporation.
 The student will be required to prepare the various partnership and corporation agreements and documents.
-SUNY GEN ED-n/a; NCC GEN ED-n/a

-LAW 303 - Estates and Administration Prerequisites: LAW 305.
+LAW 303 - Estates and Administration